JhonaCodes/reactive_notifier/README.md

 ## Performance Optimization with keep

-The `keep` function is a powerful way to prevent unnecessary rebuilds:
+The `keep` function is a powerful way to prevent unnecessary rebuilds, even for complex widgets containing other reactive components:

 ```dart
 ReactiveBuilder<int>(